Prices from £49.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

 In cases where the first-line treatment for gonorrhoea cannot be given, two antibiotics are given to treat gonorrhoea; Suprax (cefixime) and Azithromycin.

-Typically, a person infected with gonorrhoea would receive an injection and an antibiotic tablet.
-The injection needs to be administered by a healthcare professional.
+Typically, a person infected with gonorrhoea would receive an injection and an antibiotic tablet, given by a healthcare professional.
 In the event that this is not possible, such as if the patient refuses the injection or they are allergic to any of the ingredients of this treatment, an alternative treatment can be prescribed in the form of two tablets called Suprax (cefixime) and Azithromycin.

 Cefixime, the active ingredient of Suprax, targets the cellular structure of the bacterial cells which cause gonorrhoea.
-By preventing the bacteria to produce the chemical needed to retain structural integrity, the cell walls break and succumb to the body's immune system.
+Cefixime prevents the bacteria from producing the chemical needed to maintain its structure, making the bacteria weak enough the body's immune system to destroy.

-Azithromycin works by inhibiting the production of a protein which the bacteria need to survive and reproduce.
-With this source of energy eradicated, the bacteria becomes weaker against the body's natural defence mechanism.
+Azithromycin works by inhibiting the production of a protein which the bacteria need to survive and multiply.
+With their source of energy removed, the bacteria become weak enough to be overcome by the body's natural defence mechanism.

-Both of these treatments work together to treat the infection and help the body's natural immune defences to fight off the invasion.
+Both Suprex and Azithromycin work together to treat the infection and help the body's natural immune defences to fight off the invasion.

-Gonorrhoea is a sexually transmitted infection (STI) which can be passed on through unprotected anal, oral and vaginal sex, sharing sex toys, or passed on from a mother to her child during pregnancy.
-It is the second most common bacterial STI in the UK, with over 44,000 diagnoses a year.
+Gonorrhoea is a sexually transmitted infection (STI) which can be passed on through unprotected anal, oral and vaginal sex, or sharing sex toys.
+Gonorrhoea can also be passed on from a mother to her child during pregnancy.
+Gonorrhoea is the second most common bacterial STI in the UK, with over 44,000 diagnoses a year.

-A person infected with gonorrhoea may not exhibit any symptoms.
+A person infected with gonorrhoea may not show any symptoms.
 However, symptoms may occur 2 weeks after being infected.
-A tenth of infected men and half of the infected women will not experience obvious symptoms.
-This can make it hard to detect for some people and delay treatment.
+1 out of every 10 men infected and 1 in 2 women infected with gonorrhoea will not experience obvious symptoms.
+This makes it harder for people to suspect they have gonorrhoea and further delays treatment.

 Symptoms of gonorrhoea in women include: